Tips Keeping RVing Fun

 The Best Holding Tank Treatment?

-“What additive is best for my RV holding tank?” is probably the most asked question I get, especially when I’m hydro-jet high-pressure cleaning RV tanks.
+“What additive is best for my RV holding tank?” is probably the most asked question I get, especially when I’m hydro-jet high-pressure cleaning RV holding tanks.

 When asked what to use, I always answer “water”.
 Seriously, water is your best tank additive, and most RV tank problems are due to not having enough water.
 When you dump your black tank and close the valve, always fill at least two toilet bowls full of water and flush it down to the tank (2 or 3 gallons) to create a water base.
 Similarly, for your gray tank, run your sink faucet down the drain for about 30 seconds.